tayeva/eia-client-python/README.md

 ## Installation

-It is recommended install this in a virtual environment.
+You can install the package from pypi.
+It is recommended to install in a virtual environment.

 ``` bash